Cryptolens/license-server/README.md

 ### Loading settings from a config file

+> **Note** In newer versions of the license server, we recommend to create a [configuration string](https://app.cryptolens.io/extensions/LicenseServer?OfflineMode=True&LocalFloatingServer=False) as described in the beginning of this page.

 To make it easier to deploy the license server on customer site, you can add all settings into `config.json` in the same folder as the server.
 The structure of the configuration file is shown below:

 ```